lepenghuang/lepenghuang.github.io/_pages/about.md

 In my Spare Time
 ======
-I enjoy photography, which was developed during time at Photography Department and Deputy Director, Radio and Television Station of Zhejiang University.
-Please see my [photos](https://hlpgallery.mysxl.cn/).
+I enjoy photography, a skill I honed as a member (and later Deputy Director) of the Zhejiang University Radio and Television Station Photography Department.
+Check out my [photos](https://hlpgallery.mysxl.cn/)!